MichaelUray/muTimer/README.md

 # muTimer Library #

-This library provides a non-blocking timer/delay functionality for Arduinos.
+This library provides a non-blocking timer/delay functionality for Arduinos in msec.

 It does not use any hardware timers, it uses the Arduino millis() function to store the start time.\
+It might be useable for other platforms as well, if you replace the millis() function with any other function which returns a msec counter as unsigned 32-bit value.\
 You can find the source there: https://github.com/MichaelUray/muTimer/ \
-MIT license, check LICENSE file for more details
+MIT license, check LICENSE file for more details.

 ### About this Library ###